kubernetes/enhancements/keps/sig-node/20190925-enable-seccomp-by-default.md

 ## Summary

-A proposal to enhance the current seccomp support, enabling it by default in new deployments by leveraging a new audit-only feature.
+A proposal to enhance the current seccomp support, by creating new built-in profiles for users to choose from.
+Some of which running in complain mode.

 This lays the foundation required for us to arrive at a more secure enforceable seccomp setup later down the road.